ballistiq/chef-passenger-nginx/README.md

 ## Changelog

+**4 November 2014 - 0.9.2** - Fixed issue with Passenger not starting because Ruby is not running via a wrapper.
+Added app variables `app_env` to set environment, `ruby_gemset` to set a specific gemset for the application and `custom_config` to allow any additional custom configuration that you want passed into Nginx.

 **3 November 2014 - 0.9.1** - Install GPG keys before attempting to install RVM.
 New RVM appears to have changed keys which was causing failure on run.
 Default Ruby is now 2.1.4.